-The rest of this paper is organized as follows.
-In Section 2, we will introduce the magnetic reconnection process in the plunging region of a Kerr black hole.
-In Section 3, we will present the hotspot model and imaging method.
-Section 4 will showcase the numerical observational results.
-We provide a summary in Section 5.
-Throughout the paper, we will use natural units $(c=G=1)$.
+The remainder of this paper is organized as follows.
+Section 2 introduces the magnetic reconnection process in the plunging region of a Kerr black hole.
+Section 3 describes the hotspot model and imaging method.
+Section 4 presents the numerical observational results.
+A summary is provided in Section 5.
+Throughout this paper, we adopt natural units ($c=G=1$).